Camp on high slopes in Mt. Charleston Wilderness and help rebuild the Griffith Peak Trail!

 For this project, we’ll camp along South Loop Trail, 4.2 miles and 2,900 ft. up from the trailhead.
 Each day we’ll put on our day packs and hike to Griffith Peak Trail.
 Trailwork will consist of using pick-mattocks and mcleods to cut and level trail tread.
 There's truly no better way to get to know Mt.
 Charleston Wilderness!

-Volunteers for this project must complete a Trailwork Volunteer Application.
+Volunteers for this project must complete a Trailwork Volunteer Application and email [email protected] to sign up.
 You only need to fill this form out once a year and will receive a confirmation email within 10 working days of submitting your application.

 Difficulty Level: Strenuous - This project involves daily hikes of 5 - 6 miles on challenging terrain, at elevations of 7,500 - 10,800 ft, while carrying tools and all of your gear for the day.
 Participants need to be of a high general fitness level to move at a pace that will allow the group to reach trailwork sites by a set time.
 Participants should have some experience in the outdoors.
 This trip will be physically strenuous and extremely rewarding.

 About the Trail - Located in Mt.
 Charleston Wilderness, 5.6 mile Griffith Peak Trail has been closed since being decimated by the Carpenter One fire and successive flooding in 2013.
 The trail is currently under an array of logs and, in some places, non-existent.
 Before wildfire, the trail provided a quieter alternative to South Loop Trail and offered views of the back of Red Rock Canyon.
 Reopening Griffith Peak Trail will give hikers additional access to alpine Bristlecone Pine forests, Griffith Peak (11,059 ft), and Charleston Peak (11,916 ft).
 We'll be approaching Griffith Peak Trail from Kyle Canyon, via the South Loop Trail.